LoginRadius/engineering-portal/content/identity/mfa-vs-sso/index.md

 ﻿---
 title: "What is the Difference Between MFA vs. SSO?"
 date: "2022-04-12"
-coverImage: "mfa-vs-sso.jpg"
+coverImage: "sso-vs-mfa.jpg"
 tags: ["authentication", "mfa", "sso", "ciam"]
-featured: false
 author: "Srishti Singh"
 description: "Security and user experience are all that a modern online platform demands.
 And businesses need to create a perfect harmony between security and usability to witness growth.
 Let’s understand the aspects of MFA vs. SSO in detail and learn how businesses can leverage MFA and SSO to scale growth, ensure security, and maintain a rich consumer experience."
-metatitle: "MFA vs.SSO - Which is Best for Your Business Needs?"
+metatitle: "MFA vs. SSO: Understanding the Differences and Benefits"
-metadescription: "MFA and SSO are becoming the absolute necessities for online platforms collecting user information.
-Read on to know more about the differences between the both."
+metadescription: "MFA and SSO are popular authentication methods for businesses.
+Know the differences & how each method can benefit your organization."
 ---
 ## Introduction

 From passwords to OTPs and fingerprints to facial recognition, we’ve come a long way to make authentication seamless, secure, and safe.